Dupin FAQ

 Dupin successfully does a "Get Duplicates" and Filter.
 But when I Purge it locks up and I have to force-quit.

-See the tips about Smart Playlists and syncing above.
+See the tips about Purge time above.

 2.)
 It is possible that the track and file information obtained by Dupin, particularly the file location information, is erroneous, or at the very least, not up-to-date.
 Thus, Dupin is unable to locate and delete a file correctly.
 If this happens with many files then Dupin can become unresponsive and crash.
 This may be caused by confusion over the location of the iTunes database file.
 If you have ever used iTunes' multiple library feature, make sure that the current library's location is the same as listed in your [username]/Library/Preferences/com.apple.iApps.plist file.
-I have found that frequently unmounting and mounting an external drive containing a multiple library folder--such as a notebook user may do--could create this confusion, and cause this plist file to not get updated correctly.
+I have found that frequently unmounting and mounting an external drive containing a multiple library folder—such as a notebook user may do—could create this confusion, and cause this plist file to not get updated correctly.

 For further information on this phenomenon, see Multiple Library Confusion.